Hawthorn tram depot

 Hawthorn tram depot was built in April 1916 by the Hawthorn Tramways Trust (HTT).
 It was built on the corner of Power Street and Wallen Road, Hawthorn, a suburb of Melbourne, Australia.
+It is also known as the Melbourne Tram Museum.
 The depot was close to the junction of the HTT's two main lines.
 It was taken over by the Melbourne & Metropolitan Tramways Board (MMTB) in 1920.
-In 1925 the depot was used as a school to teach tram drivers and tram conductors.
+In 1925, the depot was used as a school to teach tram drivers and tram conductors.
 In 1940, the building was also used to make uniforms for MMTB staff.

 The depot closed as a running depot on 13 February 1965, but was kept in use for training and uniform manufacture until the 1990s.